pjekel/cbtree/documentation/StoreModelAPI.md

 ******************************************
 #### detachFromRoot( storeItem ) ####
-> Detach item from the root by removing it from the stores top-level item list.
+> Detach item from the store root by removing it from the stores top-level item
+> list.
+Note: the store item is not deleted.

 *storeItem:* data.item
 > A valid dojo.data.store item.

 ******************************************
 #### fetchItem( query, identAttr ) ####
-> Get the store item that matches args.
-Parameter args is either an object or
+> Get the store item that matches *query*.
+Parameter *query* is either an object or a string.
-> a string.

 *query:* Object | String
 > A JavaScript object as a set of JavaScript 'property name: value' pairs.
 If
-> the *query* argument is a string, the value is used to match store item
+> the *query* argument is a string, the value is used to match store items
-> identifiers.
+> identifier.

 *identAttr:* String (optional)
 > Attribute/property name.
-If specified and parameter *query* is an object,
+If specified AND parameter *query* is an object,
 > the property in *query* to be used as the identifier otherwise the default
 > store identifier is used.